With loads of hints and tips on how to get your letter right

 You need to give the title of your book, either underlined or (better) in italics, please.

 You need to give the word count of your book, rounded to the nearest 5,000 words.
+(And one word of advice: just be sure your word count is approximately right for the market.
+Advice here.)

 You need to give the approximate genre or territory of your book.